ReneBorjaJr/Chapter9-10Notes/README.md

 ## Static Initialization
 - **Purpose**: Static variables can be initialized in static blocks that execute when the class is loaded.
 - **Usage**: Useful for complex initialization that static declarations cannot handle.
-## Constants (static final)
+## Constants ('static final')
-- **Immutable Constants**: Declaring a variable as static final makes it a constant, meaning it cannot be changed after initial assignment.
+- **Immutable Constants**: Declaring a variable as 'static final' makes it a constant, meaning it cannot be changed after initial assignment.
 - **Usage Example**: Constants like 'Math.PI' are declared as 'static final'.
 ## Wrappers and Autoboxing
 - **Autoboxing**: Java automatically converts between primitive types (like int) and their corresponding object wrapper classes (like 'Integer').